The Bilders: Guests and collaborators

-A large number of musicians have taken part in Bilders performances and recordings.
-In the 1980s co-workers included Bill Direen (consistent member throughout), Campbell McLay, mastermind of the Onset Offset label (bass, 1980–82), members of The Terminals, Scorched Earth Policy and Victor Dimisich Band, along with other prime movers such as entrepreneur/composer Alastair Galbraith 1994, artist and guitarist Alec Bathgate (recording project, 1984), Chris Knox (recording and production, 1982) of Toy Love and Tall Dwarfs, and poet/performer Alan Brunton (opera project Comrade Savage on the life of Australian-born NZ politician Michael Joseph Savage) (Red Mole) and journalist Steve Braunias.
+Many musicians have taken part in Bilders performances and recordings.
+In the 1980s co-workers included Bill Direen (consistent member), Campbell McLay, mastermind of the Onset Offset label (bass, 1980–82), members of The Terminals, Scorched Earth Policy and Victor Dimisich Band, along with other prime movers such as entrepreneur/composer Alastair Galbraith 1994, artist and guitarist Alec Bathgate (recording project, 1984), Chris Knox (recording and production, 1982) of Toy Love and Tall Dwarfs, and poet/performer Alan Brunton (opera project Comrade Savage on the life of Australian-born NZ politician Michael Joseph Savage) (Red Mole) and journalist Steve Braunias.
 Malcolm Grant was Bilders drummer (1980–82) before moving to The Bats.

 Guests and collaborators are varied in musical styles and backgrounds. in 2018, a theatre-cabaret event with an important improvisational ingredient played in all the main centres in New Zealand with a flexible lineup.
 Key members were Stuart Porter (saxophone, improvisation guide), William Henry Meung (synthesiser), Alex Wolken (piano), Brendon Ryniker (drums, South Island), Steve Cournane (drums, Auckland), Susan Ellis (trumpet-cello, South Island), Pania Simmonds (bass, Dunedin), Greig Bainbridge (electric bass), with guests appearing "à l'improviste" in many centres.
-Latest co-musicians for a short tour of the state of Tennessee with an appearance at Cropped Out Festival in Kentucky were Nashville residents Matthew Swanson (bass) and Chris Davis (percussion).
-Other US collaborators have been members of Simon Joyner's Ghosts including Joyner himself, with Dave Nance and Chris Deden.
+Co-musicians for a short tour of the state of Tennessee with an appearance at Cropped Out Festival in Kentucky were Nashville residents Matthew Swanson (bass) and Chris Davis (percussion).
+Other US collaborators have been members of Simon Joyner's Ghosts including Joyner himself, with Dave Nance and Chris Deden, and notably Alex McManus (2023-2025) who found in Bilders an outlet for his significant talent.
 Steve Cournane (percussion and drums) and Greig Bainbridge (bass), working with Stuart Porter of Primitive Art Group (saxophone) were among musicians essential to a Builders tour of New Zealand in 2016.
 After a ten-year break from the band, pianist Andrew McCully rejoined Builders in Auckland in 2019 to revive Songs for Michael Joseph Savage.
 In Wellington (NZ) Direen, guitarist/curator/founder of Marineville Mark Williams and poet/composer/percussionist Jo Contag formed a splinter group combining spoken word/poetry by Bill Direen, guitar loops/enrichment and drum patterns, known as Ferocious.
 Stuart Page (1983–85, 2010–present) can also be found in NZ lineups.
 Steve Cournane and Greig Bainbridge play regularly in NZ, expanding the repertoire to include rarer material.
+Various guests joined Bilders for a 2025 tour of New Zealand., with a surprise appearance by Peter Jefferies in Wellington.